logo2.png

 Brewing beer from a full mash takes significantly more time than brewing an extract beer.
 Some of the extra time comes from added steps in the procedure, such as the mash, recirculation, run-off and sparge.
 (Don’t worry, I’ll explain these terms later.)
 Other blocks of time are needed to heat the larger volumes of water needed to brew an all-grain beer.
 You also have to clean the additional equipment used in brewing an all-grain beer.

 Although it takes more time, there are many advantages to brewing “from scratch.”
 All-grain brewers can manipulate the conditions of the mash to make their wort exactly as they want it.
 They can, for example, adjust the fermentability of the wort, a topic we’ll discuss in more detail in Homebrew 501.
 Beer made from a more fermentable wort will be dry.
 In general, an all-grain brewer can make a wort that will ferment to a lower specific gravity than an extract brewer can.
 A less fermentable wort yields a beer that finishes sweeter.
-We’ll brew a sweet beer — a Scottish ale — in this course.
-(See page 39 for the recipe and procedure.)
+We’ll brew a sweet beer — a Scottish ale — in this article.

 In the long run, brewing all-grain beers is more economical.
 When you buy malt extract, you are paying not only for the malted barley, but the expense of mashing the grains, separating the wort from the husks, and condensing the wort into extract.
 So, malted barley grains cost about half as much as an equivalent amount of malt extract.
 Of course, the start-up cost for brewing an all-grain beer can be substantial.
 At a minimum, you need a mash-lauter tun to hold the grains.